Every pupil is able to appreciate Science for its intrinsic value

 Central to the curriculum framework for Primary Science is the inculcation of the spirit of scientific inquiry.
 Science teachers, as leaders of inquiry, must actively use the white space provided for under the new syllabus to engage their pupils and provide them with experiences which stimulate their curiosity about themselves and the world around them.

 The Science Department constantly reviews its programmes within the year so as to keep abreast with the new ways of teaching science which is in line with the Primary Science Framework by the Ministry of Education.
-Some of the projects from the department are: Butterfly Kits, LEGO in Science Programme, Young Clementi Scientist Card as well as the various learning journeys to places of scientific interest, project work and the regular Science investigative work.
+Some of the projects from the department are: LEGO in Science Programme, learning journeys to places of scientific interest and regular hands-on experience of conducting Science investigative work during science lessons in the school science laboratory (Einstein and Newton Lab).
 All these were designed to help pupils develop Science process skills, habits of mind and ethics/attitudes necessary for scientific inquiry.
 These activities/programmes help pupils see Science for its intrinsic value.

 While it is undeniable that it is very challenging to teach an examination/ core subject with only very few periods per week, the need to juggle with the time could not be underestimated.
 The ability to relate theory to practice is a prerequisite for success in the classroom.
 Teachers’ main objectives were to link the pupil’s everyday experience with the concepts of Science which they learn in their textbooks.